usegalaxy-eu/GalaxyBenchmarker/README.md

 Used to start a burst of workflows at the same time.

 #### Requirements
-* 1-n Galaxy destinations
+* 1-n Galaxy or Condor destinations
-* 1-n Galaxy workflows
+* 1-n Galaxy or Condor workflows
 * `runs_per_workflow` >= 1: How many times should a workflow be run on every destination?
 * `burst_rate` > 0: How many workflows should be submitted per second?
 (for example: 0.5 results in a workflow submit every two seconds)